vl2g/MATR/README.md

 $ pip install -r requirements.txt
 ```

+## Training
+In order to train *MATR* on our proposed dataset or your own dataset please prepare your dataset annotations following the format in [data](./sportsmoments).
-## The dataset directory should have the following structure:
+The dataset directory should have the following structure:
 ```
 data/
 └── sportsmoment/